 Even in 2019, some of the most significant relics of American history are still free.
 At the Liberty Bell Center, located at the intersection of Philadelphia’s 6th and Market streets, you’ll get the world’s closest view of the Liberty Bell, complete with Independence Hall in the background.
 Before you observe the relic, check out a 10-minute presentation about the bell to get hyped on history.

 Rhode Island: Providence Children’s Museum

 So kids can exercise while they learn, PCM focuses on playful, interactive exhibits like the swirling Water Ways, an outdoor native plant garden, a maze-like climbing puzzle and the underground tunnels of Underland.
-Snag free tickets during promotions like MetLife Family Friday or get in free if you’re the family of an Electronic Benefits Transfer cardholder or active-duty military personnel.
+Get your free tickets during promotions like MetLife Family Friday or get in free with a Neighborhood Health Plan of Rhode Island card — health insurance cardholders receive one free admission per card with ID.

 South Carolina: Old Sheldon Ruins

 Sheldon Church Ruins might be quaint compared to more flashy tourist traps, but this Beaufort County attraction is unforgettable.
 Constructed in the mid-1700s, these haunting ruins were an attempt to mimic the style of a Greek temple — right in the mossy woods of South Carolina.
 Bring your camera as you explore the dilapidated portico columns and Palladian windows before studying the historical names written on Old Sheldon’s marble sarcophagi.